- Always check for updates to the guides, usually listed as a free resource on the host trail website. For example: Mid State Trail Section Updates.

 Trails Illustrated Map 792 : Massanutten & Great North Mountain

 Tuscarora Trail Guides : The Great Eastern Trail co-aligns for the middle portion of the Tuscarora Trail, meaning you need both guides IF you are hiking the eastern route.
 If hiking the western route, only the southern guide is needed.
 The maps were waterproof and useful, although not strictly necessary.
+A full description can be found on the linked website.

-C&O Towpath : I bought this very affordable book on the C&O because I was interested in the history of the C&O, which the Tuscarora Trail briefly follows.
-In terms of navigation, this book is not necessary - you would really, really have to try to get lost on the C&O. If you are taking the western route of the Great Eastern Trail, it may be more useful.
+C&O Towpath : I bought a very affordable book on the C&O because I was interested in the history of the C&O, which the Tuscarora Trail briefly follows.
+In terms of navigation, a book is not necessary - you would really, really have to try to get lost on the C&O. If you are taking the western route of the Great Eastern Trail, it may be more useful.
 I enjoyed having it, especially considering how cheap it was.

 Standing Stone Trail Guide : If you hike the western route of the Great Eastern Trail, this guide is not needed.
 This link brings you to all things Standing Stone Trail.